 GOOD FRIDAY “It is finished.”
 On this holy day we observe the death of Christ, our Savior.
 He is “the Lamb of God who takes away the sins of the world” (John 1:29).
 This service is held on Friday, April 19th.
 It is the service of Tenebrae, which means “darkness” and the sanctuary lights are dimmed.
 It is a somber service, and yet, we realize it is Christ’s death that works for our greatest good.
 The Passion narrative is read aloud as we meditate on the incredible love that drove Christ to suffer in our place.

 EASTER VIGIL The Easter Vigil at Faith Lutheran is held before sunrise (this year at 5am) on Easter Sunday, April 21st.
 This service includes many readings from the Old Testament Scriptures that are fulfilled in the death and resurrection of Jesus.
 This service also draws the journey of Lent to a close with a renewal of Baptismal vows and Holy Communion.
-Many attend the Easter Vigil, grab Easter Breakfast served at Faith, then attend the 7 am Easter Service.
+Many attend the Easter Vigil at 5 am, grab Easter Breakfast served at Faith, then attend the 7 am Easter Service.